 Sewer Line Excavation

-Retrofitting a backwater valve takes a fair amount of labour, because it requires plumbing contractors to uncover the building’s sewer line.
+Retrofitting a backwater valve takes a fair amount of labor because it requires plumbing contractors to uncover the building’s sewer line.
 This usually means excavation and removal of the concrete around the area of installation.
 Any form of excavation brings with it increased risks, from the danger of striking utility installations such as telephone, fuel lines, gas, water or electrical cables to the risk of worker injury.
 Protect yourself against these risks by:

 - Checking that your plumber is insured and covered by workman’s compensation.
-All certified plumbers in Toronto know the risks involved in using labourers to work on private homeowners’ property, so they are aware of the legal requirement for cover.
+All certified plumbers in Toronto know the risks involved in using laborers to work on private homeowners’ property, so they are aware of the legal requirement for cover.

 - Ensuring that you or your plumber identify the location of all gas mains and other critical supply lines before excavating.